plausible/website/jobs/product-engineer.md

 * Elixir+Phoenix
 * HTML/CSS/JS + React
 * PostgreSQL for relational data
-* Clickhouse for analytical data
+* ClickHouse for analytical data
-* Github Actions + Docker for CI and builds
+* GitHub Actions + Docker for CI and builds
 * Terraform + Ansible for production deployments

 ### Working with us

 We work remotely and flexibly.
 There won't be more than one meeting per week.
-We communicate mainly around Github threads and Basecamp.
+We communicate mainly around GitHub threads and Basecamp.
 Email is not used for internal communication, only if we need to communicate with customers or external partners.

 You will be working closely with the current team: